About This Drug

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.

 - There are no known interactions of fluorouracil with food.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are a lot of known drug interactions with fluorouracil.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with 5-fluoroucacil.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4° F (38° C) or higher

 - Nose bleed that doesn’t stop bleeding after 10-15 minutes

 - Feeling that your heart is beating in a fast or not normal way (palpitations)